a58b3c00-ff58-3049-4206-421933a87273 flex-box container between col-100 0

 Symptoms of pulmonary fibrosis

-- Feeling out of breath more than usual with everyday activities, like walking upstairs
+- shortness of breath (more than usual with everyday activities, like walking upstairs).

-- A persistent cough every day and lasting for more than 8 weeks
+- dry cough (a persistent cough every day lasting for more than 8 weeks)

 Signs of pulmonary fibrosis

-A common sign is hearing crackles when listening to your breathing with a stethoscope.
+A common sign is hearing crackles when listening to your chest with a stethoscope.
 This sounds similar to Velcro being pulled apart.

 What should I do if I have symptoms?